akeneo/pim-helpcenter/content/md/assets/pam-migration-guide.md

 And for each asset, its **links to products and product models** (the `asset collection` product attributes values) will be kept.

 ## What about my connectors?
-The existing PAM API endpoints are deprecated.
+The existing PAM API endpoints have been deprecated in 3.2 and removed in 4.0.

 **So your connectors that previously imported or exported your PAM assets need to be updated to fit our new 4.0 asset structure.**

-If you use an Akeneo premium connector, they will be soon updated for the new Asset Manager.
+If you use an Akeneo premium connector (with Magento or Salesforce Ecommerce cloud), they will be soon compatible with the new Asset Manager.

 :::info
 New API endpoints are available and explained on our [API documentation of the Asset Manager](https://api.akeneo.com/documentation/asset-manager.html).